yugabyte/yugabyte-db/docs/content/stable/api/ysql/datatypes/type_datetime/timezones/timezone-sensitive-operations/_index.md

 ## Converting between plain timestamp values and timestamptz values

-The detail is explained in the section [The sensitivity of the conversion between _timestamptz_ and plain _timestamp_ to the _UTC offset_](./timestamptz-plain-timestamp-conversion/).
+The detail is explained in the section [Sensitivity of converting between _timestamptz_ and plain _timestamp_ to the _UTC offset_](./timestamptz-plain-timestamp-conversion/).
 That section defines the semantics of the conversions.

 - Other conversions where the source or target data type is _timestamptz_ exhibit sensitivity to the _UTC offset_; but this can always be understood as a transitive sensitivity to the fundamental _timestamptz_ to/from plain _timestamp_ conversions.
 The section [Typecasting between values of different date-time datatypes](../../typecasting-between-date-time-values/) calls out all of these cases.
 Here is an example: